vidyalathabadde/alignedTypes/guided_convolutionSeparable_SYCLmigration/README.md

 The migrated code can be optimized by using profiling tools which helps in identifying the hotspots (in this case convolutionRowsKernel() and convolutionColumnsKernel()).

-If we observe the migrated SYCL code, especially in the above-mentioned function calls we see many ‘for’ loops which are being unrolled.
+If we observe the migrated SYCL code, especially in the above-mentioned function calls we see many ‘for’ loops that are being unrolled.
 Although loop unrolling exposes opportunities for instruction scheduling optimization by the compiler and thus can improve performance, sometimes it may increase pressure on register allocation and cause register spilling.

 So, it is always a good idea to compare the performance with and without loop unrolling along with different times of unrolls to decide if a loop should be unrolled or how many times to unroll it.